New owner Simon Sadler met around 80 Blackpool supporters at a Fans' Forum held in Rowley's this evening.

 Simon congratulates the receiver on doing such a fantastic job in appointing Michael and Ben on the current board, especially given their wealth of experience at the very top of football.

-Michael reveals that Ben and himself have currently agreed to stay on until the end of September/early October and then Simon will make a decision on things moving forward.
-Both Michael and Ben love being part of the club.
+Michael reveals that Ben and himself have currently agreed to stay on until the end of September/early October and then a decision will be made on things moving forward.

 Simon reveals that more than 100 hours were spent in the data room, plus hundreds of hours more in due diligence.
 A large amount of investment is required at the club and he's happy to step up and do it.

 The power of the club really hit home when he saw clips and photos from the homecoming game against Southend United and after having dinner with friends in Hong Kong, he decided to explore the opportunity of owning Blackpool.
 He's now honoured to have the opportunity of doing so.

 Michael Bolingbroke says that the club must reintroduce people to coming to the football again and re-establish watching the team.
 Club would like crowds of at least 10,000 on a Saturday and 7-8,000 on a midweek night match.

 Simon adds that the club is about fans and that the club must put together an experience and product that gets people in.